Indoor Environmental Testing

 Agricultural firms are concerned about the soil’s nutrient contents as well as the presence of any contaminants such as radon and lead.
 Determining soil’s pH level is important in deciding which crops will most likely succeed in certain soils.

-For industrial clients or those wanting to build a home or building, we perform testing to determine the stability, flood potential and soil quality on a property site.
+For clients wanting to build, we perform testing to determine the stability, flood potential and soil quality on a property site.
 Moisture content, permeability and compaction characteristics are a few of several factors that determine the soil’s suitability for building safe structures.
 Without testing the soil, homes or buildings may collapse or lean after they are built.

 Soil analyses can uncover potential problems and prevent costly mistakes during construction.

 Chemicals are common in manufacturing industries and must be handled safely.
 Maintaining or achieving OSHA compliance is critical to workplace success and productivity.
 G2’s quick and accurate chemical testing services educate clients about chemicals in their workplace or product.

 G2 is experienced at providing testing that keeps people and products safe in all industries including pharmaceuticals, plastics and automotive equipment.
 Each client has specific testing needs for chemical contamination, trace chemicals, metals, and other chemical elements.
 G2 works closely with clients to create individualized testing processes.

 The term “ Indoor Air Quality” (IAQ) characterizes the condition of the air inside a building.
 “Indoor Environmental Quality” (IEQ) is a broader term that describes occupant comfort in a built environment.
 IEQ goes further and includes sound, vibration, lighting and other variables that impact the comfort of building occupants.